karlmikko/reactor/README.md

 # Reactor

-It's the MC in React!
-So far it is just a Router, with an Animate component.
+This is a little experiment I did when first looking at React.

+For a complete Router look at [React-Nested-Router](https://github.com/rpflorence/react-nested-router), Ryan has done a stella job on this!

+Please only consider this an experiment.

-See the [example](https://rawgit.com/KingKarl85/reactor/master/example.html) for usage.
+See the [example](https://rawgit.com/karlmikk/reactor/master/example.html) for usage.

 ## Router